hannahgsimon/HALModeling2024Graphs/README.md

   timesteps_save_path = fr'C:\Users\Hannah\Documents\HALModeling2024Outs\BoxplotTimesteps.png'
   tumorcells_save_path = fr'C:\Users\Hannah\Documents\HALModeling2024Outs\BoxplotTumorCells.png'
   ```
+##### Usage in HALModeling2024Graphs.py:
+- Input: TrialRunCounts.csv.
+Data of the last trial (general, not a scenario), a product of `printCounts = true` and `scenarioActive = true` in OnLattice2DGrid.java.
+- Input: A folder of trials of a specific scneario, a product of `scenarioActive = true` and `printCounts = true` and `scenarioActive = true`
 The simulation starts with the below initial conditions (modifiable in the code).
 You can update these parameters in the indicated lines of code to fit your specific simulation requirements.
 - **<ins>Plot with Confidence Intervals</ins>:** Disabled.
 For the indicated scenario, plots the average cell counts with confidence intervals (±1 SD) at each timestep across all trials.
-However, for scenarios C, D, and E, will only plot trials with initial escape & radiation.
+For scenarios C, D, and E, will only plot trials with initial escape & radiation.
      ```python
     plot_with_CIs = False
      ```